GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: GMoE

 where the experts with the largest top-k assigned weights from Softmax function $\mathcal{R}$ are selected, and then normalized their weights for summarizing in feed-forward operation.

-The graph router in GraphLoRA takes full advantage of the collaborative information aggregations by GNNs on the MoE graph.
-This alleviates the localized convergence tendencies caused by a small number of experts activated in the existing MoE studies~\cite{loadbal}.
-Instead of proving a collaboration mechanism for all experts, we propose two novel coordination strategies, i.e., the Poisson distribution-based expert distinction strategy and the normal distribution-based load balance strategy in GraphLoRA, to enhance the model capability.
+The router in GMoE takes full advantage of the collaborative information aggregations by GNNs from other expert nodes.
+This alleviates the load unbalance and localized convergence tendencies caused by a small number of experts activated in the existing MoE studies~\citep{loadbal}.
+Except for introducing a collaboration mechanism of all experts, we use two coordination strategies, i.e., the Poisson distribution-based expert distinction strategy and the normal distribution-based load balance strategy in GMoE, to further release the capacity of each expert and increase the model stability.